tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Off-Path Packet Forwarding {#off-path}

-An off-path attacker that can observe packets might forward copies of genuine packets to endpoints.
-If the copied packet arrives before the genuine packet, this will appear as a NAT rebinding.
+An off-path attacker that can observe packets might forward copies of genuine packets to endpoints over a different path.
+If the copied packet arrives before the genuine packet, this will appear as a path change, like in a genuine NAT rebinding occurence.
 Any genuine packet will be discarded as a duplicate.
 If the attacker is able to continue forwarding packets, it might be able to cause migration to a path via the attacker.
 This places the attacker on-path, giving it the ability to observe or drop all subsequent packets.

-This style of attack relies on the attacker using a path that has approximately the same characteristics as the direct path between endpoints.
+This style of attack relies on the attacker using a path that has the same or better (e.g., due to a more favourable SLA) characteristics as the direct path between endpoints.
 The attack is more reliable if relatively few packets are sent or if packet loss coincides with the attempted attack.

 A data packet received on the original path that increases the maximum received packet number will cause the endpoint to move back to that path.
-Eliciting packets on this path increases the likelihood that the attack is unsuccessful.
+Therefore, eliciting packets on this path increases the likelihood that the attack is unsuccessful.
+Note however that, unlike QUIC, DTLS has no "non-probing" packets so this would require application specific logics.

-{{fig-off-path}} demonstrates the case where a receiver receives a packet with a new source IP address and/or new port number.
-The receiver needs to determine whether this path change is caused by an attacker and will send a RRC message of type `path_challenge` (1) on the old path.
+{{fig-off-path}} illustrates the case where a receiver receives a packet with a new source IP address and/or new port number.
+In order to determine whether this path change was not triggered by an off-path attacker, the receiver will send a RRC message of type `path_challenge` (1) on the old path.

 ~~~ aasvg
         new                  old